 Great Smoky Mountains National Park is consistently the most visited national park in the country.
 It is situated within a day’s drive of between one-third and one-half the population of the United States and was visited more than 12.5 million times in 2019.

-Providing a high-quality visitor experience has grown more challenging due to recent, increased visitation.
+Providing a high-quality visitor experience has grown more challenging due to increasing visitation.
 Since 2009, annual visitation to the Smokies has increased by 32%, resulting in congested roadways, overflowing parking lots, roadside soil erosion, vegetation trampling, and long lines at restroom and visitor center facilities.
 Meanwhile, staffing levels have decreased, and funding have remained flat over the last ten years.

 Park managers are committed to working hand-in-hand with gateway communities, business and non-profit partners, and visitors to find solutions that improve the quality of visitor experiences, address congestion, and maintain the tremendous economic engine our park provides in a manner that continues to protect park resources and values.

 Recent annual visitation is presented below.
 For complete records of National Park Service visitation and other statistics, check out the Public Use Statistics Office.

-Last updated: March 29, 2021
+Last updated: September 14, 2021